 Leafed my lettuce.
 I used to do this for 4 dozen heads of lettuce on a near daily basis in the restaurant days (leafs for burgers, chopped the rest for salads).

 Here’s my attempt at California Egg Salad.
-It looks like a Jewish deli plate.
+It looks like a Jewish deli plate (86 the bacon first, though).
 Which don’t get me wrong, I LOVE LOVE LOVE me some Jewish delis (they’re my happy place), but I feel odd serving this outside of Bubbie’s or 1986.
 My advice?
 Reassemble this on some bread or into some sort of wrap and enjoy.